Don your best carnival attire — along with the ubiquitous colorful beads — and get ready for this year’s Mardi Gras festivities in New Orleans.

 Flight deals to New Orleans

-Top New Orleans accommodations
+Top New Orleans hotels

 To plan your accommodations, here are some of the city's top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.